songmayphan/Making-my-Website/README.md

 Day 21 Making full width background
 Log:   Responsive website begins
         Edit css files so the web can fit all devices

+July 13, 2018 ,5pm 6pm
+Day 222 Making adjustable screens
+Log:  Mobile and small screens
+     Designs different backgrounds for each one